paypal/marketplaces-managedpath-php-demo/README.md

 ## Prerequisites

 1. Update PayConfig.php with your  "Partner credentials", "Seller emails" and  "Seller Payer IDs".
-If you do not have the credentials, please reach out to your PayPal account manager or visit [contact us](https://www.paypal.com/us/webapps/mpp/partner-program/contact-us?ref=marketplace).
+If you do not have the credentials, please reach out to your PayPal account manager.

 2. Verify that all the files are in place by running  and passing the Unit tests (process shown below).